ulrischa/mail2github/README.md

 ## How to start?
 1. Get an email you can send things to.
 Keep the email adress private and secure
-2. Get connection parameters for the email provider (impap server name etc.)
+2. Get connection parameters for the email provider (imap server name etc.)
 3. Create a github repo
 4. Get the github api token
 5. Fill the .env with this data